Asthma treatment, diagnosis & prescriptions

 Can I talk to a doctor on Maple about my asthma?

 Yes, you can.
 A physician on Maple will be happy to discuss asthma with you.
+If you are experiencing asthma exacerbation, you should seek in-person care.

 If you believe that you could be experiencing symptoms or signs of asthma, the doctor will arrange a physical exam to rule out other possible conditions.